Triage Lavoir de Péronnes lez Binche

 2016

-The building was under threat of demolition in 2000 but on May 15, 2003, it was classified as a monument to be saved.
-In 2006, the Walloon Region decided to inject 50 million euros to rehabilitate the site.
-The facade was repaired, painted and new windows were installed.
-However works stopped.
-In 2016 works around the building were resumed and a new underground museum was built on the same site.
-The coal washing plant is supposed host several organisations, including The General Archives of the Royalty, Royal Institute of Natural Sciences of Belgium (stores coal and fossil core-samples), the center of professional development and some private offices.
-I visited ‘Triage Lavoir de Péronnes lez Binche’ in 2005, 2011 and 2017.
+The building faced the risk of demolition in 2000, but was designated as a monument worthy of preservation on May 15, 2003.
+In 2006, the Walloon Region allocated 50 million euros for the site’s rehabilitation.
+Subsequently, the facade underwent repairs, received a fresh coat of paint, and had new windows fitted.
+However, the restoration work came to a halt.
+It wasn’t until 2016 that efforts around the building recommenced, leading to the construction of a new underground museum on the premises.
+The coal washing plant is expected to accommodate several entities, including The General Archives of the Royalty, the Royal Institute of Natural Sciences of Belgium, which stores coal and fossil core samples, a professional development center, and some private offices.